whyooooo/Interactive-Lab-Hub/Lab 5/README.md

   - 30-minute sitting alert (speech or beep; de-duplicated)

   - Reset rule: standing/away for 4 minutes resets the sitting timer

-  - Live timeline plot for the last 24 hours (Sitting=green, Standing=blue, Away=red; alerts marked with a yellow star)

   - Saves images and a plain-text log